Frustrated herders

 Let me sketch three of the policy and management implications:

-1. First and foremost, the frequency of wants and needs being frustrated–be they pastoralist, NGO, researcher, or government–is more to the point than deprivation and gratification.
+1. First, that wants and needs are frustrated, and frequently so–be they pastoralist, NGO, researcher, or government–is more to the point than deprivation and gratification.

-Frustration not only because needs and wants aren’t fulfilled, but also frustration over having to figure what the needs and wants really are.
-Researchers are frustrated, pastoralists are frustrated, NGO staff are frustrated, and so too some government officials.
+Frustration not only because needs and wants aren’t fulfilled, but also frustration over having to figure what the needs and wants are.
+Researchers are frustrated, pastoralists are frustrated, NGO staff are frustrated, and so too government officials sometimes.

-I’m arguing, though, that these frustrations are better appreciated when recast as the core driver of relationships between and among pastoralists, researchers, NGOs and government staff.
+2. I’m arguing that these frustrations are better appreciated when recast as the core driver of relationships between and among pastoralists, researchers, NGOs and government staff.
 Bluntly stated, this is how the principal sides know they are in a relationship: They pose problems for the other and when those problems are frustrating, the salience of the relationship(s) increases for more parties.

-3. This is why I make it such a big issue about just who are pastoralists talking to.
+3. This is why I make it such a big issue about whom are pastoralists talking to.
 Are they actually frustrated with this really-existing government official or that actually-existing NGO staff person?
 Who in government, if anybody, are pastoralist kith and kin talking to or want to talk to?

 Are they in a relationship, however, asymmetrical, or is it that others are just a nuisance for them, if that?
 Is the researcher actually frustrated with the pastoralists s/he is studying and, if so, in what ways is that frustration keeping their relationship going?
 Here too it is important, I think, to distinguish between those skilled in riding uncertainties and allied frustrations and those whose skills in relationships or otherwise are elsewhere.